 familiar with the family will know that many given names

 were used numerous times.
 For example the names Jacob

 and John were given to many.
 Knowing which Jacob or John

 a particular record is referring to has been a problem

 from the beginning. yDNA has solved this problem.

-DHR study is also actively research using traditional methods and in
+DHR study is actively using traditional methods of

 is a means to connect cousins that family history may be